N-Storm/DigiLivolo/README.md

 Download compiled firmware from [releases page](https://github.com/N-Storm/DigiLivolo/releases) or build from sources (see below for instructions).

-Software binaries for Linux/Windows x86_64 can be downloaded from [releases page](https://github.com/N-Storm/DigiLivolo/releases) as well.
+Software binaries for Windows x64, Linux x86_64 and ARM can be downloaded from [releases page](https://github.com/N-Storm/DigiLivolo/releases) as well.
 Instructions for building from sources are provided below.